Hervian/log-weaver/README.md

 The logic can handle multiple return statements.

 ## Requirements
-lambda-factory requires Java 1.8 or later.
+lambda-factory requires Java 1.8 or later (due to the use of [TaskListener](https://tutortrex.wordpress.com/2015/10/06/java-compiler-plug-ins-in-java-8-use-a-new-plug-in-mechanism-to-extend-the-java-compiler-with-new-behavior/).
+See ).

 *Caveat*:
 Currently only Javac is supported.
 As such, this is a work in progress, since IBM's Rational Application Developer is based on Eclipse.